bgamari/squmfit/docs/index.rst

+.. currentmodule:: squmfit

 Welcome to squmfit's documentation
 =====================================

-This is the documentation for `squmfit`_, a Python library for convenient non-linear least-squares fitting of multiple analytical models to data.
+This is the documentation for `squmfit`_ (pronounced "squim-fit"), a Python library for convenient non-linear least-squares fitting of multiple analytical models to data.
 This library is similar to the excellent `lmfit`_ package but is a fresh implementation designed with support for global fitting of multiple curves with parameter tying.

 You may want to start at :doc:`getting_started` or go directly to the :mod:`squmfit` module documentation.